 Kerosene is sometimes called #1 diesel fuel oil, and regular diesel is given the name #2 diesel fuel oil.
 Some people consider it similar enough that they use it interchangeably with regular diesel (#2).

 Kerosene is lighter than regular diesel (#2), hence why it’s often called #1 diesel.
 This means it contains slightly less energy – around 135,000 BTU per gallon compared to 139,000 BTU per gallon for regular diesel.

 Kerosene has a lighter viscosity than regular diesel, which makes it burn at a hotter temperature in an engine or boiler (and therefore more efficiently) than diesel.
 However, as it burns drier and with less lubricity than diesel due to its lower aromatic compound content, fuel pumps, gaskets and valves may experience greater wear when running on kerosene.

-You can learn more about diesel fuel in our Fuels & Oils guide, which explains how paraffins and fuel oils like kerosene and diesel fuels are different.
+You can learn more about diesel fuel in our Fuels and Oils guide, which explains how paraffins and fuel oils like kerosene and diesel fuels are different.

 Paraffin for sale

 At Crown Oil, we are one of the UK’s leading paraffin suppliers.
 We deliver paraffin oil (kerosene) to a wide range of customers within 48 hours of order.
-To find out more or to simply place a paraffin order, call 0330 123 1444 or fill in the form.
+To find out more about paraffin or to place an order for paraffin, you can call our fuel experts on 0330 123 1444.